Research & Creative Opportunities for Undergraduates

 - Abstract: The abstract should contain a brief statement of objectives, methods to be employed, and the significance of the proposed activity to the field of study (one paragraph).

 - Introduction: How does the proposed project benefit the existing body of knowledge about the field or contribute to your field of study?
 How does the proposed project affect the greater community?
 How does the work relate to your educational goals?

 - Project Narrative:

 - Background: literature review.
 How well is the project supported by the background knowledge on the subject?
 The literature cited indicates how well you are aware of the previous work in your field of study.

 - Proposed work: Clearly state your research or creative activity objectives.
 Convince the review committee why the work should be done.

 - Plan of action: How will you conduct the proposed work?
 You should provide a clearly defined set of tasks which will accomplish your objectives.
 Describe procedures, experiments, and the design of appropriate items needed for your project.
 A time schedule summary for your proposed work is required.

 - Dissemination: how will the results of the proposed work be disseminated?
 Who will be responsible for reviewing your work?

 - Bibliography (on a separate page): Make sure you include the complete citations for the literature sources referenced.

-- Budget (on a separate single page): Provide an itemized list of supplies and equipment requested for your proposed project, including the cost of each item.
+- Budget (on a separate single page): Provide an itemized list of supplies and equipment requested for your proposed project, including the cost of each item and proposed funding source.
 In a separate paragraph, describe how each requested item will be used for your project.
 It should, especially, include clear indication of the need for the funding requested, equipment, why any travel is essential, etc. Requests for travel funds must support direct research efforts.